hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ---

 ## Learning Objectives
-- To access the shell
-- To execute basic tasks in the shell, including:
+- Log in to a high-performance computing cluster
-  - Navigating around the Unix file system
+- Navigate around the Unix file system
-  - Differentiating between full and relative paths
+- Differentiate between full and relative paths
-  - Listing files in a directory
+- List files in a directory
-  - Copying, removing and moving files
+- Copy, remove and move files

 ## Setting up